 The formulas for manipulating the images of notes and accidentals has developed over time, becoming more versatile and streamlined with each implementation.

 Twelve Tone introduced the ability to notate more than one note on the same staff.
-Twelve actually.
+Up to twelve actually.
 So I had to isolate the controls for each note to its own area.
-This opened up more opportunities and I hope to incorporate it into Vocal Exercises to allow the creation of custom exercises.
+This opened up more opportunities and I eventually incorporated it, and rhythmic values, into Woodshed to allow the creation of custom exercises.
 Implementing more complexity with rests, barlines, and pickup notes created Melody Composer.
 Note values and triplet figures automatically tie and extend over barlines.
 Notation should serve the music you want, not dictate it.
 There are limitations to Melody Composer, but it's a handy tool for composers.

-Intervals and Chords were the next steps.
+Music Theory Intervals and Music Theory Chords were the next steps.
 There are specific notational rules when writing chords.
 The accidentals need to appear in a specific order and spacing from the note, or it just seems wrong.
-When the rules aren't followed, it's much more difficult to read and becomes something getting in the way of music rather than expressing it.
+When the rules aren't followed, it's much more difficult to read and becomes something that's getting in the way of music rather than expressing it.
 I was a copyist all through college, back when people actually wrote out music with a fountain pen and india ink.
 Finale software was just starting and writing was still faster and easier.
 The wonderful Osmiroid 65.
 Well, I digress and date myself.